brianjcohen/brianjcohen.github.io/content/posts/Fixing Flameshot on KDE Plasma with dual monitors under Wayland.md

 ---
 ## Background

 There are no shortage of reported issues with [Flameshot](https://flameshot.org) under Wayland.
-Interestingly, they have an official [Wayland Help Page](https://flameshot.org/docs/guide/wayland-help/) that doesn't most of the concerns you see showing up in their [github](https://github.com/flameshot-org/flameshot/issues?q=is%3Aissue%20wayland).
+Interestingly, they have an official [Wayland Help Page](https://flameshot.org/docs/guide/wayland-help/) that doesn't address most of the concerns you see showing up in their [github](https://github.com/flameshot-org/flameshot/issues?q=is%3Aissue%20wayland).

 In my setup, I have two monitors side-by-side.
 I'm running Wayland on OpenSUSE with KDE Plasma.